+The B-Course "D-trail" data service offers a simple three step procedure (data upload, model search, analysis of the model) for building a Bayesian Network dependency model.
 As B-Course is used via a Web-browser, user can freely use the browser features ("Back" and "Forward" buttons, resizing of the window etc.) during this procedure.
 In particular, a first time user is encouraged to follow the links leading to pages explaining many of the concepts discussed in the interface.
 These pages form the "B-Course library" that is maintained and updated every time a new feature is added to the analysis.

-Of these three main steps the last one, the analysis, is the most complex one as it allows the user to interactively use the inferred model, export both the graphical and textual representations of the model, check for strengths of the dependencies etc. It should be emphasized that there are no parameter settings involved except the fact that the user decides the length of the search phase by interactively inspecting the progress of search.
+Of the three main steps, the last one is the most complex one as it allows the user to interactively use the inferred model, export both the graphical and textual representations of the model, check for strengths of the dependencies etc. It should be emphasized that there are no parameter settings involved except the fact that the user decides the length of the search phase by interactively inspecting the progress of search.
 Discretization, handling of missing data, setting non-informative priors and other technical details are handled automatically by the software.

-In the following we give a short description of each of these main steps using a simple example data in the UCI repository [5]:
+In the following we give a short description of each of these main steps.